CoffeaTeam/coffea-casa/docs/cc_user_opendata.rst

 Using Git
 ---------

-Cloning a repository in the Coffea-casa Analysis Facility @ T2 Nebraska is simple, though it can be a little confusing because it is spread across two tabs in the sidebar: the *File Browser* and the *Git* tabs.
+Cloning a repository in the Opendata Coffea-casa Analysis Facility @ T2 Nebraska is simple, though it can be a little confusing because it is spread across two tabs in the sidebar: the *File Browser* and the *Git* tabs.

 In order to clone a repository, first go to the Git tab.
 It should look like this:

 .. image:: _static/git.png
-   :alt: The Git tab at Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: The Git tab at Opendata Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 50%
    :align: center

 Simply click the appropriate button (initialize a repository, or clone a repository) and you'll be hooked up to GitHub.
 This should then take you to the *File Browser* tab, which is where you can see all of the repositories you have cloned in your JupyterLab instance.
 The File Browser should look like this:

 .. image:: _static/browser.png
-   :alt: The File Browser tab at Coffea-casa Analysis Facility @ T2 Nebraska
+   :alt: The File Browser tab at Opendata Coffea-casa Analysis Facility @ T2 Nebraska
    :width: 50%
    :align: center